 With two epic routes to choose from for your road trip from Denver to Seattle, you'll find no shortage of beautiful places to visit.
 Take upwards of two weeks to explore as much of these itineraries as possible, and be sure to visit the following landmarks:

-- Rocky Mountain National Park – combining epic views, crystal-clear lakes and the Trail Ridge Road, this park is the ultimate way of experiencing the Rockies.
+- Rocky Mountain National Park – Combining epic views, crystal-clear lakes and the Trail Ridge Road, this park is the ultimate way of experiencing the Rockies.
 If you are visiting Rocky Mountain National Park, keep in mind that the national park uses a timed entry permit system.
 Please check the national park's website to see if you need to make a reservation before your visit.

-- Arches National Park – this park is home to hundreds of natural stone arches and incredibly scenic hiking trails.
+- Arches National Park – This park is home to hundreds of natural stone arches and incredibly scenic hiking trails.
 You might need to make a reservation for a timed-entry permit while visiting Arches National Park.
 Please check the national park's website for up-to-date information.

-- Helena, Flathead, Kaniksu, and Colville National Forests – a sequence of scenic forests that start in western Montana and continue well past the Rockies and into Washington
+- Helena, Flathead, Kaniksu, and Colville National Forests – A sequence of scenic forests that start in western Montana and continue well past the Rockies and into Washington.

 Best time to go on a road trip from Denver to Seattle

 The best time to do the road trip from Denver to Seattle depends on whether you'll be going sightseeing or you want to participate in some seasonal sports.

 As far as crowds are concerned, summer is the city's busiest season, and with temperatures around low 70 degrees Fahrenheit and a variety of scenic parks and forests in every direction, it's not hard to see why.

 If you're looking to catch the city when it's less congested, consider doing the trip in the fall or spring.
 Both seasons tend to get quite rainy, especially in transitional months like November and March, but you can expect to score a good deal on a hotel room during these seasons.